YorkCodeDojo/Connect4/Connect4.js/README.md

-# vscode-typescript-boilerplate
+# connect4-js

-This project provides a skeleton structure and IDE settings files to help with TypeScript development in [Visual Studio Code][vscode] (as of build 0.9.1).
-The project builds all TypeScript (`.ts`) files into a `build` directory in the root.
+This project provides a skeleton structure for creating a connect 4 bot.

 ## Project Features